kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 ## Configuration

 Configuration is provided by several jumper options
-- JP6, JP7, and JP8 - Used to configure video output to either 50Hz or 60Hz.
+- JP6 - (REQUIRED) - Used to configure video output to either 50Hz or 60Hz.
-- JP13, JP14 - Size of the main system ROM as either 12KB (standard), 13KB, or 14KB
+- JP10 - Configure how character generator selects its page number (LSB), switch vs software.
-  - Note : 1&2 are bridged by default and need to be cut for any change.
+  - Note : 1&2 are bridged by default, using SW13 to select the LSB char generator page
+  - Note : Setting 2&3 enable software selection using (Port FF Bit 7), ignoring SW13.
+- JP13, JP14 - Configure either RAM or ROM to be mapped into the 12-13kb and 13-14kb address space
-  - Note : Using a 14KB ROM size will prevent the use of Model 1 floppy controller or printer port which occupy memory in the 0x37E0 - 0x37FF range.
-If using a 14kb ROM the 0x37E0 - 0x37EF memory address should probably return 0xFF so (if installed) a Level 2 ROM will not think a floppy controller is attached.
+  - Note : Using the 13-14kb address space will prevent the use of Floppy disk or printer which occupy memory in the 0x37E0 - 0x37FF range.
+  - Note : If using the 13-14kb address space unmodified Level 2 ROM may cause issues.
+    I have included modified ROMs to deal with these issues.
-- JP15 - Enable output of HDRV on Video DIN socket for RGBtoHDMI support (from 1.0a)
+- JP15 - Enable output of HDRV on Video DIN socket for RGBtoHDMI support
-  - Note : Only bridge this is installin DIN connector, and want support fro RGB2HDMI
+  - Note : Only bridge this if installing DIN connector, RCA connector can't use it
-- JP16 - Change the Reset switch from NMI (12 - the default) to full CPU reset (23)
+- JP16 - Change the Reset switch from NMI (12) the default to full CPU reset (23)
 - JP17 - Selects CPU High speed when in High speed mode
-  - Note 1&2 are bridged by default and select 3.55 Mhz when in high speed mode
+  - Note : 1&2 are bridged by default and select 3.55 Mhz when in high speed mode
-  - Note 2&3 select 5.32 Mhz as the high speed mode.
+  - Note : 2&3 select 5.32 Mhz as the high speed mode.
 If bridging cut 1&2 first
+- JP18 - Short pin to set CPU speed to Normal 1.77Mhz, or removed for high speed.
+  - This can be routed to a switch, which could use a small capacitor to avoid bounce
 - JP19 - Provide +5V power to external monitor via DIN connector.
-Cut to disable
+Cut to disable this
 - JP21, JP27 - Configures the type and Page of the main ROM.
+See silkscreen on the PCB
-  - Note : JP21 controls Pin 21, and JP27 controls Pin 27
+  - Note : JP21 controls Pin 21, and JP27 controls Pin 27 of the ROM socket
   - Note : Shorting Pin 1&2 = Logic 1 , while shorting Pin 2&3 = Logic 0
 - JP30 - Allows EEPROM programming (support) by allowing WR signal to be routed to Pin 27
   - Note : Default of 12 disables Writes to EEPROM, deferring to setting on JP27
   - Note : Shorting 23 (cutting 12) enables Writes to EEPROM, ignoring setting on JP27
+  - Note : This requires software to perform the programming.
 - SW10 - SW13 Configures the Character generator ROM
   - Note : See silkscreen for details of this.
   - Note : The switch polarity is reversed Switched On = Logic 0, Switched Off = Logic 1
-- J18 - Short pin to set CPU speed to Normal 1.77Mhz, or removed for high speed.
-  - This can be routed to a switch, which could use a small capacitor to avoid bounce
 - RV2 - configures the signal level (volume) sent to the audio amplifier
+- RV4 - horizontal position of video image
+- RV5 - vertical position of video image

 ## Testing